Ludvins/ludvins.github.io/_includes/cv.md

 <p align='justify'>
 I am a PhD Student at the
 <b>Autonomous University of Madrid</b>
-and study foundational topics in <b>machine learning</b> and
+and study foundational topics in <b>probabilistic machine learning</b> and
-<b>function space inference</b>.
+<b>variational inference</b>.
-My research focuses on studying implicit processes and methods of approximating the intractable distributions they define.
+My research focuses on studying the application of variational inference to modern Bayesian deep learning.
 </p><br>